numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 the numerical type is part of the DType parameter.
 This approach is possible, but will require a custom ``ArrayMethod`` which wraps existing loops.
-It must also always require require two steps of dispatching (one to the ``Unit`` DType and a second one for the numerical type).
+It must also always require two steps of dispatching (one to the ``Unit`` DType and a second one for the numerical type).

 Furthermore, the efficient implementation will require the ability to fetch and reuse the inner-loop function from another ``ArrayMethod``.